EdisonLeeeee/Graph-Adversarial-Learning/README.md

 We strongly recommend you to use this Chrome extension [[Widescreen for GitHub]](https://chrome.google.com/webstore/detail/widescreen-for-github/elikdceclccjilahimjfceoalhdbndan?utm_source=chrome-ntp-icon) to have a better view on the tables in this repo.

+This repo includes **49** attack papers and **52** defense papers, ranging from 2017 to 2020.
+Some of the newly added papers need to be summarized and we save that with placeholders.

 <a class="toc" id ="1"></a>

 # Attack